Truth: when it comes to the workplace, conflict is unavoidable. Here are some effective and practical ways to manage conflict resolution in business.

-- Sometimes, you, the leader, must own some of the responsibility for helping the employees resolve their conflict.
+- Sometimes, a leader must own some of the responsibility and help employees resolve workplace conflict.

-- Always ask, “What about the work situation is causing these staff members to fail?"
+- Leaders, ask yourself, "What about the situation is causing these team members to fail?"

-- Noticing that the other person has made a change, no matter how small.
+- Noticing the other person has made a change, no matter how small.